oiyl/vbulletin-3.x-crash/README.md

 # vbulletin-3.x-crash

 # ⚠️ Disclaimer
-This writeup is meant to be purely educational and shed light on the effects of old, unupdated software, and mitigations to take
+This short post is meant to be purely educational and shed light on the effects of old, unupdated software, and mitigations to take

 ## Overview

 In trying to automate friend requests on unknowncheats.me, I accidentally triggered a serverside overload that took the site offline when I clicked on my friends list through a tab at the top, as opposed to through the control panel.
-This writeup is meant to explore how relatively large-scale queries and lack of pagination can cause performance bottlenecks
+This post is meant to explore how relatively large-scale queries and lack of pagination can cause performance bottlenecks

 It took 130,000 friend requests to do so, but that doesn't matter when 130k requests can be sent in about an hour or two.